The Australian Professional Standards for Teachers – Graduate

 What Standard 4.1 doesn’t specify, however, are the practices, types of teaching strategies, learning activities, activity sequencing, materials, and classroom organisation and management etc. that will count as having identified “strategies to support inclusive student participation and engagement in classroom activities“.

-List the strategies you would expect to see used in your classroom by a preservice teacher during their mid-program prac, a preservice teacher during their final prac, and a proficient teacher.
+List the strategies you would expect to see used in your classroom by a pre-service teacher during their mid-program placement, a pre-service teacher during their final placement, and a proficient teacher.

 |Preservice teacher Mid-Program||Graduate Standard||Proficient Standard|

 The following sources also illustrate the types of evidence that could be used to assess achievement of this Standard:

 - Possible Evidence for Judging Achievement on Graduate Standard 4

 - Standard 4 Illustrations on the AITSL website

 Click on “Show Illustrations” to find links to the illustrative materials provided there.

 The Standards for Graduate Teachers provide a framework that:

 - makes clear the knowledge, practice and professional engagement required at this career stage;